Dan0sz/host-webfonts-locally/readme.txt

 N/A

 == Changelog ==

+= 3.6.1 =
+* Fixed bug in Auto Detect where duplicate fonts would override the earlier detected font styles.
+Newer styles are now appended to the list.
+* Added multiple filters and action hooks to prepare OMGF for the release of OMGF Pro.
+* Removed the code to detect incompatible themes/plugins, because an upgrade to OMGF Pro will solve all of your problems :)
+  * *OMGF Pro is able to detect, replace and remove all Google Fonts (incl.
+WebFont Loader) regardless of how they are added by the theme or plugin, incl. dns prefetch, preconnect and preload resource hint headers.*

 = 3.6.0 =
 * OMGF now supports add-ons to extend its Auto Detect and Auto Removal feature.